davidvdev/responsive-web-design-exercise/README.md

 These are totally different sites!
 Different html, css, and javascript being served to the same users, just because they logged in from their phone.

 THIS IS TERRIBLE!
 Now you (the developer) have to maintain two completely different websites.
-They're probably both going to suffer as a result.
+Both versions, and you, are all probably both going to suffer as a result.

 ### Introducing Media Queries